 - Separate authorization for economic data.
 A sponsor may elect to have subjects sign a separate, HIPAA-compliant authorization to disclose the economic data.
 Signing this authorization must be optional and not a condition of participating in the study, and the IRB must approve a “change in research” for this purpose.
 Economic data may be provided only for those subjects who sign the authorization.

 3. Process.
 The PI should consult with the OHSR or IRB counsel to determine whether a sponsor is requesting economic data for a research purpose or for reimbursement-related activities.
-If the purpose is research, the PI should document this in an email and communicate the result to Martha Weiner in the JHM Office of Clinical Research Billing & Quality Assurance (CRB&QA).
-If the OHSR determines that the request is NOT for a research purpose, the PI must communicate with the sponsor to decide whether data may be provided in aggregate form, or whether a separate authorization is required to release individual economic data.
-If aggregate data do not meet the sponsor’s requirements, the PI must obtain IRB approval to use a separate HIPAA authorization for release of economic data.
-The PI must provide CRB&QA a copy of this authorization, signed by each subject in the study
+If the purpose is research, the PI should document this in an email and communicate the result to the JHM Office of Clinical Research Billing Compliance (CRBC) at CLINIRESBILLING@exchange.johnshopkins.edu with subject line: Request for Economic Data.

 4. Costs.
-CRB&QA may establish fees for assembling or aggregating economic data, depending upon the scope of the sponsor’s request.
-It is the PI’s responsibility to determine whether CRB&QA will impose any charges for this service, and to notify The Johns Hopkins University Office of Research Administration when the sponsored research must be modified to reflect these additional costs.
+CRBC may establish fees for assembling or aggregating economic data, depending upon the scope of the sponsor’s request.
+It is the PI’s responsibility to determine whether CRBC will impose any charges for this service, and to notify The Johns Hopkins University Office of Research Administration when the sponsored research must be modified to reflect these additional costs.